Footwear & Feet

-- Make sure sand or debris from the last trek day is emptied from your socks.
+- Make sure sand or debris from the last trek day is emptied from the sock.

-- Choose lightweight wool trekking socks which will dry easily and cool feet in the heat / keep feet warm in cool / mountain environments.
+- Choose lightweight wool trekking socks which wick water easily and cool feet in the heat / keep feet warm in cool / mountain environments.

 - Smooth Hansaplast bandage tape across any potential hotspots before you start the trek.
 When you feel the slightest consistent pinch while on the trek, ask the guide to stop the group at the next safe location so that you can tape your feet.
 This is important to avoid bigger problems later which could ultimately prevent you and the group from achieving your expedition goals.

 - Wear two socks while trekking; one thin inner sock under your usual trekking sock, or buy specially designed dual-layer trekking socks.